Home > Eating In > Entrees > Mom’s Italian Gravy

 tagliatelle pasta covered in sauce and topped with shredded parmesan and parsley in a white bowl.

-Whether you call it ragu, sauce, or gravy there is no denying the rich, delicious flavor of Italian Gravy.
-As a kid, nothing turned around a miserable slog through slush and snow on the way home from school like opening the door and having the unmistakable smells of my mom’s famous spaghetti sauce smack me in the face.
+Whether you call it ragu, sauce, or gravy, there is no denying the rich, delicious flavor of Italian Gravy.
+As a kid, nothing turned around a miserable slog through slush and snow on the way home from school.
+Like opening the door and having the unmistakable smells of my mom’s famous spaghetti sauce smack me in the face.
 It filled the house with its savory aroma.
 My mother would have to guard it against the intrusion of exploratory spoons from her eager kids.
 We’d load the plates up with spaghetti to get as much gravy as possible, requiring side plates for the Italian salad that was always served alongside her Italian gravy.
 As adults, we’d fight over the leftovers.
-Each offspring smuggling their cherished container home for a highly-anticipated encore with the pasta of our choice.
+Each offspring smuggles their cherished container home for a highly-anticipated encore with the pasta of our choice.

 tagliatelle pasta covered in sauce and topped with shredded parmesan and parsley in a white bowl.